al-ce/gopgrest/README.md

     [app]
     run                   # Run the app
+    start                 # Start the container
-    stop                  # Stop the app
+    stop                  # Stop the container

     [db]
     exec command flags="" # Execute a psql command in the container database